makyo/artemis.productions/concerts/index.md

 title: Concerts
 ---

-ARTEMIS performs three formal concerts per season: an autumn concert focusing on sacred music, a winter concert series focusing on contemporary and classical holiday music performed free of charge around town, and a spring concert focusing on secular music.
+ΛRTEMIS performs three formal concerts per season: an autumn concert focusing on sacred music, a winter concert series focusing on contemporary and classical holiday music performed free of charge around town, and a spring concert focusing on secular music.
 There will be additional performances in the summer as scheduling allows.

 * 20XX
     * [The First Concert](1)